 Statute of Limitations

 Bringing a claim within a timely manner is important.
 There is a law in Nebraska known as the statute of limitations that controls when a court can hear a case.
-Under Nebraska Revised Statute §25-207, plaintiffs have only four years from the date of the injury to pursue a claim.
-If they fail to pursue a case within that time, they may be barred from any recovery.
+Under Nebraska Revised Statute §25-207, accident victims have only four years from the date of the injury to pursue a claim.
+If you do not pursue a case within that time, you may be barred from any recovery.
+A hardworking lawyer can ensure you file your slip and fall case on time.

-An Omaha Slip and Fall Attorney Can Be an Advocate
+An Omaha Slip and Fall Attorney Can Be Your Advocate

 Property owners in Nebraska must protect all invited visitors who come onto their land.
 This includes the obligation to clean all temporary hazards or conditions that may cause a slip and fall injury.
-If a person is injured after falling on another’s land, he or she has the right to demand compensation.
+If you are injured after falling on another person’s property, you have the right to demand compensation.